Polar Ignite 3 Titanium

 When you create a user account, your privacy settings are private by default and your information is not displayed to other users.
-You can change these settings at any time.
-You can choose whether your profile, your exercise and route information and your activity information saved in the Polar Flow service are displayed to other users.
-If you wish, you may also share information on Polar’s services to third-party systems, such as Facebook or Strava.
+If you wish, you may share information on Polar’s services to third-party systems, such as Facebook or Strava.
 Polar is not responsible for customer shared data once it is transferred out of Polar’s system, and we no longer have any influence on the data.
 You are responsible for managing the information you share or transfer out of the system, so read third party privacy statements carefully.

 As Polar strives to continuously develop its services, the exercise data you save in the Polar Flow service may be used to realise Polar’s legitimate interests in research and product development.
-For this purpose, we only use mass data that is utilised in an anonymised format and individual users cannot be identified.
+Read more about data use in research and development here .
 The information may also be used for sending marketing messages if you have granted permission for this, either in connection with registration or at a later date.
 These marketing messages are usually targeted to a certain age or location group, certain sports group or users of some specific Polar product.

 Polar Flow mobile app